AGPLCZ/android_income_sms_gateway_webhook/readme.md

 # Incoming SMS to URL forwarder
 Upload SMS messages to your database, and view the messages on the web page.
+And add to https://ntfy.sh/

 <img src="screen.png" width="30%"/><img alt="screenshot" src="screen_app.png" width="30%"/>